 Step Together works with a range of support services, landlords and housing providers to remove barriers and increase access to stable accommodation.

 In doing so, the service:

-- Reduces unnecessary admissions to hospital, need for care and support. - Reduces tenancy breakdown. - Optimises use of all type of housing provisions and tenures - Prevents needs from escalating and supports management of substance misuse and mental needs by linking with other community groups and professionals.
+- Reduces unnecessary admissions to hospital, need for care and support. - · Reduces tenancy breakdown. - Optimises use of all type of housing provisions and tenures - Prevents needs from escalating and supports management of substance misuse and mental needs by linking with other community groups and professionals.

-This service will be recommissioned during 2024/24
+This service is being recommissioned during 2023/24.